Header image courtesy of @leemaishun (Instagram)

 After the British army moved to Admiralty, Chinese immigrants settled here while the Europeans were assigned to the Mid-Levels above High Street, where locals were excluded from living.
 These days, the neighbourhood is an eclectic mix of traditional and foreign foods and shops, housed in buildings that are mainly still the old-style tenement housing of old.
 Here’s your essential guide to spending a day in Sai Ying Pun.

-Built in 1892, the big colonial-style building overlooking Sai Ying Pun from up on High Street was originally quarters for medical staff of the Government Civil Hospital, then converted into a facility for the mentally ill.
+Built in 1892, the big colonial-style building overlooking Sai Ying Pun from up on High Street originally served as quarters for medical staff of the Government Civil Hospital before being converted into a facility for the mentally ill.
 Starting from the 1970s, the building was unoccupied for a good 20 years, falling into disrepair, and suffering further damage from two fires.

 Because of its history, there have been several urban legends of supernatural sightings—the building is still sometimes referred to as the High Street Haunted House.
 It has since been reborn in 2001 as the Sai Ying Pun community complex, and is a Grade I Historic Building.